florida southern students walking across campus

 To complete the process and accept your federal direct student loans, you must visit www.studentaid.gov and complete Entrance Counseling and a Master Promissory Note.

 All eligible students that file the FAFSA are offered loans as part of their financial aid package.
-Students who wish to decline the loans simply need to email financialaid@flsouthern.edu and make that request.
+Students who wish to decline the loans simply need to email Financial Aid and make that request.

 While we offer student employment positions on campus, FSC does not include money earned by the student in any part-time job as part of your financial aid award.
-Other colleges/universities do sometimes place “work study” dollars in a student’s financial aid package up front.
-We do not simply because you must (a) first apply and secure a job on campus, and (b) then work and earn the money over the course of the semester.
+Other colleges/universities sometimes place “work study” dollars in a student’s financial aid package up front, however we do not because you must (a) first apply and secure a job on campus, and (b) then work and earn the money over the course of the semester.
 Thus, we feel it would be misleading to include these dollars as part of your package.
 If you secure a position on campus, money earned is paid directly to you based on the hours worked.
-Please contact the Financial Aid Office for more information.
+Please email Financial Aid for more information.

 Bright Futures is awarded based on the number of enrolled credit hours and will be adjusted if you make changes to your hours.
 The Academic level Bright Futures award is $211 per credit hour and the Medallion level Bright Futures award is $158 per credit hour.
 (In your initial award letter, prior to your first term of enrollment, the college estimates your Bright Futures Award at 16 hours per term or 32 for the entire academic year.
 The actual amount adjusts to hours enrolled once a schedule is finalized for each term.)